-In some cases, your doctor may detect multiple myeloma accidentally when you undergo a blood test for some other condition.
-In other cases, your doctor may suspect multiple myeloma based on your signs and symptoms.
+Sometimes multiple myeloma is diagnosed when your doctor detects it accidentally during a blood test for some other condition.
+It can also be diagnosed if your doctor suspects you could have multiple myeloma based on your signs and symptoms.

 Tests and procedures used to diagnose multiple myeloma include: